-If a class teacher is concerned a child may have SEN they should complete a Cause for Concern form and give to the AHT (inclusion) who can then decide on the next steps which may include observing, assessing, gaining the views of the child or meeting with parents and the teacher.
+If a class teacher is concerned a child may have SEN they should complete a Cause for Concern form which is now held electronically in the Staffroom Classroom on the school's google drive and give it to the AHT Inclusion) who can then decide on the next steps which may include observing, assessing, gaining the views of the child or meeting with parents and the teacher.
 We aim to identify needs early but the Code of Practice states pupils will only be identified as SEND if they do not make adequate progress once they have had interventions and good quality personalised teaching.